osm-fr/osmose-frontend/INSTALL.md

 pip install -r requirements.txt -r requirements-prod.txt
 ```

-Tu run osmose as systemd service runned by the gunicor webserver, use this as `/etc/systemd/system/gunicorn.service`.
+To run osmose as systemd service runned by the gunicorn webserver, use this as `/etc/systemd/system/gunicorn.service`.

 ```
 [Unit]